jiahaog/ttt/README.md

 I wanted to implement a pure client side Javascript version of a [Tic-Tac-Toe AI](http://neverstopbuilding.com/minimax) with the Minimax algorithm.

-I ended up trying to figure out ES6 with Babel, Gulp and React in addition to that.
+I ended up trying to figure out ES6 with Babel, Gulp, React and Web Workers in addition to that.

 ## Usage